Passive productivity: Get more done, by default

-Like vitamins won’t substitute a poor diet, passive productivity isn’t a substitute for the traditional productivity advice.
+Like vitamins won’t substitute your diet, passive productivity isn’t a substitute for the traditional productivity advice.
 It’ll make you faster, but the direction needs to be right first.

 And on their own, these aren’t massive, radical improvements in your productivity.
 Why should we care about a few minutes here and there?

 But if you learn a few skills, set up a few systems, you can free up days or even weeks, every single year.
 Your own holiday, earned through passive productivity.

 Think of it as a salary increase: you negotiate it once, and all your future paydays are going to be bigger.